COMBINE-lab/quantaf/_pages/home.md

 ```

-If one would like to finely control the paths for saving the fetched files and decompressed folders, one can refer to the definition of [`ProcessedQuant` class](https://github.com/COMBINE-lab/roe/blob/main/R/ProcessedQuant.R) and its functions. one can fetch, decompress and load the quntification result of a single dataset by running `ProcessedQuant()` `fetch_quant()`, `decompress_quant()` and then `load_quant()` in turn, or `FDL()`, which integrates the four functions into a single function.
+If one would like to fine control over the paths for saving the fetched files and decompressed folders, one can refer to the definition of the [`ProcessedQuant` class](https://github.com/COMBINE-lab/roe/blob/main/R/ProcessedQuant.R) and its functions.
+One can fetch, decompress and load the quntification result of a single dataset by running `ProcessedQuant()` `fetch_quant()`, `decompress_quant()` and then `load_quant()` in turn, or `FDL()`, which integrates the four functions into a single function.

 ### python interface

-We provide the same functions and class methods described above for fetching and loading the quantification result of datasets in the [`pyroe` python package](https://github.com/COMBINE-lab/pyroe), which can be installed via `pip` using the command:
+We provide analogous functions and class methods described above for fetching and loading the quantification result of datasets in the [`pyroe` python package](https://github.com/COMBINE-lab/pyroe), which can be installed via `pip` using the command:

 ```bash
 pip install pyroe
 ```

 or via conda using the command:

 ```bash
 conda install -c Bioconda pyroe
 ```

 Thanks to the flexibility of python, we offers a CLI, `pyroe fetch-quant`, for fetching and then decompressing the quantification results of any number of available datasets.
 The only required input is the dataset id of some available datasets.
 The complete list of dataset name and id is included in the help message (run `pyroe fetch-quant -h`).
 One can provide multiple dataset ids, separated by space, to fetch the quantification result of multiple datasets at once, for example, to fetch and decompress the quantification result of dataset #1, #3 and #6, run the command: